Humanitec-DemoOrg/aws-examples/iam-role-eks/Readme.md

 You can provide keys from an AWS User with permissions to only assume a role (and then configure the Terraform provider) to assume such role, thus scoping Terraform runners to their custom policies.
 Please note that for some resources that have longer creation/update times (such as RDS), the use of chained roles means these have an expiration of at most 1 hour, the Terraform runner might crash in such cases.

+### Terraform IAM Roles and AWS Temporary Credentials
+Documentation is available [here](https://github.com/nickhumanitec/humanitec-onboarding-aws-iam-user) on how to setup cross account roles.

 ## Example Humanitec Architecture
 Within `main.tf` you will find context variables at the beginning.